amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Endpoint-Naming-Conventions.md

     * `?collections=A,B` to filter by collection A or collection B
     * `?status=InComplete,ForReview` to filter by assets where the status is Incomplete for For Review

 A `POST` request should only ever be used in the case where the maximum length of a query string is insufficient to supply the complexity of the parameters.
-A caveat for using `POST` is to send sensitive data, as POST data doesn't get cached or stored unlike query parameters which could potentially be cached or saved in a log, which can has better security implementation.
+A caveat for using `POST` is to send sensitive data, as POST data doesn't get cached or stored unlike query parameters which could potentially be cached or saved in a log, which has better security implications.

 ## Make API Endpoints as generic as possible